 Use Green Tea

 Green Tea contains a high concentration of catechins, a group of polyphenol antioxidants that help break down waste products and chemicals.
+It also contains tannins and flavonoids that help to reduce inflammation and fight bacteria.
+Thanks to its rich content, green tea helps clear out waste build-up on open sores and reduces oil production.

 You can boil the Tea for a few minutes and spray or apply it to the skin.
 Wait for a while and rinse your face after it dries.
-Here is the complete remedy for a DIY green tea toner that you can prepare at home.

 Alternatively, you can drink the Tea as it lowers insulin levels and your blood sugar.